bruvellu/terebratalia-wnts/wnt.md

 *fz9/10* transcripts are present around the blastopore and animal pole of the early gastrula, but not at the apical cap (@fig:fzdantag and @fig:s-receptors).
 The anterior limit of *fz9/10* expression coincides with the posteriormost portion of the apical lobe and abuts the *fz4* domain posteriorly.
-The posterior limit of *fz9/10* domain reaches the pedicle lobe where it overlaps with *wnt1*.
+The posterior limit of *fz9/10* domain reaches the pedicle lobe, where it overlaps with *wnt1*.
 Mantle lobe expression is weak, and the terminal portion of the pedicle lobe is cleared from *fz9/10* transcripts (@fig:fzdantag and @fig:s-receptors).
-Throughout development *fz9/10* is also expressed in the mesoderm.
+Throughout development, *fz9/10* is also expressed in the mesoderm.

-Taken together, the expression domains of Frizzled receptors extend over broad but distinct regions of the body, and their anteroposterior arrangement remains stable throughout gastrulation and larval morphogenesis.
+Taken together, the expression domains of Frizzled receptors extend over broad but distinct body regions, and their anteroposterior arrangement remains stable throughout gastrulation and larval morphogenesis.

 ## Expression of Wnt antagonists is limited to the anterior end